breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 The following turns every element inside a div red – this includes items like links that have a default color set to something else and wouldn’t be affected by simply targeting the div.

 ```html
 div * p {
     color: red;
 }
 ```

-You can take this as far as you want – the following targets the “great grandchildren” of the div.
+You can take this as far as you want – the following targets the "great grandchildren" of the div.
 You will find this chaining method used frequently in CSS debugging tricks.

 # **Attribute Value Selector**
 ***